Working in English B2_autumn 2025

 Homework

-3. Writing = please send me one (1)piece of English writing of about 300-350 words before our next class (anything that might be helpful to you at work, except a CV, a cover letter or a LinkedIn profile)
+3. Writing = please send me one (1) piece of English writing of about 300 words before Thursday next week (anything that might be helpful to you at work)

 You can choose between:

-2. Orsome new emails in different styles (pls see attached “Email 1:arranging a meeting”),
+2. Or some two new emails in different styles (pls see attached “Email 1:arranging a meeting”.

 * A website ”About Us”